digitalgust/java2llvm/README.md

 #java2llvm
 An Example Project Show Convert Java Byte Code to LLVM IR assembler , compile standalone executable file

-This project is baseed on [class2ir](https://github.com/MParygin/class2ir)
+This project is based on [class2ir](https://github.com/MParygin/class2ir)

 Class2ir look like based on an old llvm version, it can't running on greate than llvm 3.9.
 So i changed some instruct syntex, and repair bug.
 The class2ir can print number on console.

 Currently:
-Can generte linux x64 executable file.
+Tested CentOS x64 executable file.

 Make:
-1. Enter directory java2exe/
+1. Enter directory java2llvm/
+2. Run build.sh, then you will get app.exe here.

+Request:
-2. Run java -jar target/
+java
+llvm / clang
+make

 Known issue:
 1. No GC.
-2. May be some of java instruction can't work, need test
+2. Maybe some of java instruction can't work, need test
-3. some of java instruction no convertion, see MV.java
+3. some of java instruction not implementation , see MV.java
+4. Object memory allocation

 change log:
 1. Add base class java.lang.*, java.io.PrintStream